taking removable fin systems to the next level

 Almost any router can be used for the installation process.
 It just needs to be able to fit a 1/4" shank router bit.

 We recommend the MAKITA trim routers shown here because they are very effective and easy to handle.
-We also manufacture a custom replacement base for these routers with an integrated guide bushing.
-These bases use a router bit without a bearing, making them much more inexpensive.

-We provide a replacement base with an integrated guide bushing and additional width for your safety and peace of mind.
+Our provided replacement base has additional width for your safety and peace of mind.
 While not mandatory, it significantly enhances stability and support, making your experience safer and more enjoyable.
-For other routers, our legacy router bit with guide bearing is required.
-The router bit has an upper bearing that guides the router around the inside of the router jig.

-Router Base Installation
+Attach Router Base

 If you use a Makita trim router, install the provided router base before setting up the router bit.